 What should I say?

 Your presence may be as important as what you say as many who are in grief are not processing as they usually do.
 A simple condolence such as ‘My condolences, she will be missed’ or something similar is often appreciated.
 And depending on the circumstances, it is nice to share positive memories or stories about the deceased.
 This is not the time to inquire about the cause of the loss or bring up uncomfortable or unpleasant subjects.

 You can send flowers to the funeral home prior to the funeral, or to the family residence at any time.
 Florists know what is appropriate to send in the funeral context.
 Financial gifts in memory of the deceased are often made, particularly when the family has requested such gifts in lieu of flowers.
 The family is notified of the gifts by personal note from the charity or other organization.
 Even if you don’t make a gift, a note or card to the deceased’s family expressing your thoughts of the deceased is a welcome gesture, especially if you weren’t able to attend the funeral.

 How can I help those who hurt so much?

 One of the best ways you can help your friend is to allow them to feel what they want to feel.
-They may feel anger, guilt or fear.
-Let them talk these feelings through with you — don’t try to stop them because you think they should feel differently.
+They may feel anger, guilt, or fear.
+Let them talk about these feelings through with you — don’t try to stop them because you think they should feel differently.